maxplomer/resume/README.md

 Mango Concept<br>
 Sept 2016 - Present<br>
    ●   Collaborated with talented entrepeneurs and companies.   been working on a top of cool projects for mango concept, I manage the Nyfa.org website and we are rebuilding and redesigning it (redesign complete).
-Maintaining optimizing redesiging and building websites.
+Maintaining optimizing redesiging and building websites.<br>

-   Clients projects:
+   Clients projects:<br>
-   ●   New York Foundation for the Arts, American Friends of Hebrew University, Cannibal Restaurants, Paleo Passion Foods, 117 Music Group, Healthy Turtle, Matcha Bears, Bee Populate, Hipercept
+   ●   New York Foundation for the Arts, American Friends of Hebrew University, Cannibal Restaurants, Paleo Passion Foods, 117 Music Group, Healthy Turtle, Matcha Bears, Bee Populate, Hipercept<br>

-   Technology and acheievements:
+   Technology and acheievements:<br>
    ●   Wordpress - Built custom theme from underscores starter theme.
 Built and modified existing themes.
 Created Ruby script that calls Google Maps API to process store data from client so could import thousands of locations into store locator Wordpress plugin.
-Simple updates to wordpress websites for clients where can't afford any downtime
+Simple updates to wordpress websites for clients where can't afford any downtime<br>
    ●   Rails - Built spotify pre-save feature so fans could pre-save album to their spotify account.
-(Match Bears) Did mobile-friendly Sass styled site from designer mock for a startup, saved newsletter signup to database.
+(Match Bears) Did mobile-friendly Sass styled site from designer mock for a startup, saved newsletter signup to database.<br>
    ●   .NET - Implemented complete redesign on massive legacy .NET application.
 Redid deployment system to simple Visual Studio export when bamboo cloud was discontinued.
 Fixed authorize.net integration when older TLS version were discontinued by forcing in sets the security protocol TLS 1.2.
-Reduced AWS bill by scaling down servers after identifying costly database queries.
+Reduced AWS bill by scaling down servers after identifying costly database queries.<br>
    ●   React.js - Used react to build components in an admin portal for an iphone fitness coaching app.
-Use create-react-app to built an "Encyclobeedia" using TweenMax and TweenLite components from the gsap package to power a page turning effect.
+Use create-react-app to built an "Encyclobeedia" using TweenMax and TweenLite components from the gsap package to power a page turning effect.<br>

    Project: ClipNinja.com<br>
    ●   Finished the API started by previous consultant and built a frontend to access it using HTML / CSS / React.js, also handled all deployment of the app on Heroku<br>
    ●   Integrate Auth0 authentication in order to quickly allow login via email or Facebook, as well as reset password.
 Make synchronous API call in custom field validator function to make sure username is unique.
 Decode JavaScript Web Token on backend<br>
-   ●   Architected system to use Amazon S3 to store video clips and user-generated videos (use 'aws-sdk' Ruby gem to transfer files), and on Ruby on Rails server making system calls to FFmpeg (the leading multimedia framework)
+   ●   Architected system to use Amazon S3 to store video clips and user-generated videos (use 'aws-sdk' Ruby gem to transfer files), and on Ruby on Rails server making system calls to FFmpeg (the leading multimedia framework)<br>

 Robert Half Consulting<br>
 Feb - March 2016<br>